IrisVR/iris-error-handler/README.md

 This method should be placed _directly after_ a database query.

 An optional category argument can specify what type of document was(n't) found.
 If none is provided, the error will default to `160: NotFound`.
-A dictionary of supported category strings are available [here]() (!!!!!!!!!TODO!!!!!!!!!!).
+A dictionary of supported category strings are available [here](https://github.com/IrisVR/iris-error-handler/blob/master/utils/mongodb/errorTypes/notFound.js).

 ##### Example
 ```javascript